Overview

 - Meals Included: breakfast

-- Culture & History Experiences Included: guided visits to the Museum of Popular Art in Puebla; walking tour of the historic center of Puebla
+- Activities Included: guided visits to the Museum of Popular Art in Puebla; walking tour of the historic center of Puebla

 - Food Included: cooking class of Pueblan cuisine & local liquor tasting in Puebla